Qing dynasty: Rebellion, unrest, and external pressure

-At the start of the dynasty, the Chinese empire continued to be the hegemonic power in East Asia.
-Although there was no formal ministry of foreign relations, the Lifan Yuan was responsible for relations with the Mongol and Tibetans in Central Asia, while the tributary system, a loose set of institutions and customs taken over from the Ming, in theory governed relations with East and Southeast Asian countries.
-The Treaty of Nerchinsk (1689) stabilized relations with Tsarist Russia.

-However, during the 18th century European empires gradually expanded across the world, as European states developed economies built on maritime trade, colonial extraction, and advances in technology.
+During the early Qing, China continued to be the hegemonic imperial power in East Asia.
+Although there was no formal ministry of foreign relations, the Lifan Yuan was responsible for relations with the Mongols and Tibetans in Inner Asia, while the tributary system, a loose set of institutions and customs taken over from the Ming, in theory governed relations with East and Southeast Asian countries.
+The 1689 Treaty of Nerchinsk stabilised relations with the Tsardom of Russia.
+However, during the 18th century, European empires gradually expanded across the world and developed economies predicated on maritime trade, colonial extraction, and technological advances.
 The dynasty was confronted with newly developing concepts of the international system and state-to-state relations.
-European trading posts expanded into territorial control in nearby India and on the islands that are now Indonesia.
-The Qing response, successful for a time, was to establish the Canton System in 1756, which restricted maritime trade to that city (modern-day Guangzhou) and gave monopoly trading rights to private Chinese merchants.
-The British East India Company and the Dutch East India Company had long before been granted similar monopoly rights by their governments.
+European trading posts expanded into territorial control in what is now India and Indonesia.
+The Qing response was to establish the Canton System in 1756, which restricted maritime trade to Guangzhou and gave monopoly trading rights to private Chinese merchants.
+This was successful for a time, and the British East India Company and the Dutch East India Company had long before been granted similar monopoly rights by their governments.

-In 1793, the British East India Company, with the support of the British government, sent a diplomatic mission to China led by Lord George Macartney in order to open trade and put relations on a basis of equality.
+In 1793, the British East India Company, with the support of the British government, sent a diplomatic mission to China led by Lord Macartney in order to open trade and put relations on a basis of equality.
 The imperial court viewed trade as of secondary interest, whereas the British saw maritime trade as the key to their economy.
 The Qianlong Emperor told Macartney "the kings of the myriad nations come by land and sea with all sorts of precious things", and "consequently there is nothing we lack..."